ibl.ai Agentic AI Blog

 While headlines focus on "AI replacing jobs," the more consequential shift is architectural.
 We're moving from stateless chat interfaces to agentic AI systems — AI that maintains memory across sessions, reasons over multi-step tasks, operates tools, and respects institutional boundaries.

-This is the difference between a student asking ChatGPT a question and getting a generic answer, versus an AI mentor that:
+This is the difference between a student asking ChatGPT a question and getting a generic answer, versus an AI agent that:

 • Remembers that this student struggled with Python loops last week and connects it to today's question about functions (see how Memory works)